SardorbekR/SocialDiscoveryGroup/README.md

 But I've removed usecases and entities from domain layer because there was no need for extra complication
 For state management used Bloc library
-Also there's Env variables set-up inside env folder, to set configs from file you should run it using this command "flutter run --dart-define-from-file=env/prod.json"

 ## Crashlytics

 I've also added Crashlytics for crash reporting, you just need to provide sentrySDN

+## Environment variables
+Also there's Env variables set-up inside env folder, to set configs from file you should run it using this command "flutter run --dart-define-from-file=env/prod.json" but app will work even if you run with just flutter run, because in environment_configs fallback values are provided

 ## Testing